< Back to blog

 Human resources

-Some ERPs also have job scheduling and monitoring tools that let you view field workers’ schedules on a calendar, assign jobs, and geo-track their movements on the field.
+Some ERPs also have job scheduling and monitoring tools that let you:

 Commerce

-The e-commerce module integrates with the rest of your ERP’s modules, so that your inventory, orders, customer data, and other important information are all synced throughout your system.
+The e-commerce module integrates with the rest of your ERP’s modules so that your inventory, orders, customer data, and other important information are all synced throughout your system.

 Marketing automation